davidjguru/davidjguru.github.io/_posts/2019-10-30-Random-commands-for-your-daily-life-with-drupal.md

 ```
 This will integrate the images into your local deployment without the need to move file weight folders in /sites/default/files/ or make slow copies of many files.
 Use the already live images for your local environment.

-Now, non-apache related, just some more instructions, like a hotchpotch of commands:
+Now, stuff non-apache related, just some more instructions, like a hotchpotch of commands:

 ```bash
 // Wait a minute...are my ports open?